ZLTM/TakiRuna/README.md

 <a href="https://www.robotshop.com/en/myo-gesture-control-armband-black.html" target="_blank">
   MYO</a>
-MYO Game made for the 2016 GGJ
+ Game made for the 2016 GGJ

 ## Participation